You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 RunCloud$8/moMulti-framework devsYesGit atomic deployments

-GridPane$30/moAgencies at scaleYesMulti-tenant + security
+GridPane$30/moAgencies at scaleYesMulti-tenant plus security

 ServerAvatarFree to $5/moMulti-stack on budgetYesOpenLiteSpeed support